Neuroscience (Integrated Program)

 - All incoming students are required to take the workshops on Responsible Conduct of Research.
 These will be included as part of the milestones for annual progress reports.

 The M.Sc. program offers opportunities to a great diversity of individual interests and backgrounds, and prepares our students for scientific careers in neuroscience and related fields.
-Programs leading to an M.Sc. degree require the completion of 45 credits of academic and research training.
+Programs leading to an M.Sc. degree require the completion of intensive academic and research training.

 The IPN offers a highly competitive Ph.D. degree program that prepares students for successful scientific careers in the field of neuroscience.
 Over half of the students registered in the neuroscience graduate program at McGill University are in the doctoral stream.